-Isolating who is most likely to benefit from pancreatic enzymes is tricky, but the evidence does seem to suggest that IBS-D patients with dyspepsia and/or post-prandial diarrhea are more likely to benefit from pancreatic enzyme supplementation.
+Isolating who is most likely to benefit from pancreatic enzymes is tricky, but the evidence does seem to suggest that some IBS-D patients with dyspepsia and/or post-prandial diarrhea are may benefit from pancreatic enzyme supplementation.

 Whether or not it’s worth checking FE-1 levels is still debatable.
-This is because the results may not be super trustworthy, but also because it appears that taking pancreatic enzymes may be helpful even without a diagnosis of EPI.
+This is partially because the results may not be super trustworthy, but also because it appears that taking pancreatic enzymes may be helpful to some even without a diagnosis of EPI.